City Cycling Rules in New Zealand

 - Slow down when passing pedestrians

-- If a pedestrian looks unaware of your presence and are in the way, call out or ring your bell approximately 30 metres before reaching them.
+- If a pedestrian looks unaware of your presence and is in the way, call out or ring your bell approximately 30 metres before reaching them.

 - Ride at a speed suitable for the conditions, for example, slowly if there is a lot of foot traffic.